-In his essay Generating Crazy Structures, Derek Lowe writes of a problem that “everyone would like to do and no one can be quite sure that they’re able to manage yet.”
+In his post Generating Crazy Structures, Derek Lowe writes of a problem that “everyone would like to do and no one can be quite sure that they’re able to manage yet.”
 That problem is predicting the structure of molecules we could synthesize easily, and would have good industrial applications.

 I’m most interested in molecules that can be made by synthetic biology.
 For example, yeast can produce ethanol quite well.
 Other organisms generate different outputs, and we can engineer them to get novel molecules.
 However, the chemical architecture of some of these make them much more difficult to produce.
 The question is, can we develop computational models that can predict which molecules will work?